photoprism/photoprism-docs/docs/index.md

 Go itself is a [great example](https://talks.golang.org/2015/simplicity-is-complicated.slide).

 Our long-term goal is to become an open platform for machine learning [research](https://github.com/photoprism/photoprism/wiki/Research) based on real-world photo collections.
+We're already in contact with data scientists who like our idea.